 Our multi-disciplinary research addresses the global need for delivering long-term, sustainable performance of existing and new infrastructure systems.
 We are leaders in modelling and managing the impacts of extreme natural and human hazards, such as earthquakes, climate change, flooding, industrial processes, traffic and crowds.
 We are also leading an international effort towards improving water quality in developing countries.

-The research activities in the Department are highly rated with 80% of our output recongnised as world leading or internationally excellent
+The research activities in the Department are highly rated with 80 percent of our output recognised as world leading or internationally excellent.